Cairns Indigenous Art Fair: Governance and funding

+As of 2025, CIAF is supported by the Queensland Government through Arts Queensland; Creative Australia; the Australian Government's Indigenous Visual Arts Industry Support program; Cairns Regional Council; Tourism and Events Queensland; and the Tim Fairfax Family Foundation.

 Artists

 In 2009, Cairns Indigenous Art Fair featured the work of more than 150 Aboriginal and Torres Strait Islander artists born or based in the Australian state of Queensland.
 Exhibiting artists included Alick Tipoti, Dennis Nona, Billy Missi, Judy Watson, Vernon Ah Kee, Richard Bell, Tony Albert, Joanne Currie Nalingu, Arone Meeks, Gordon Hookey, Ricardo Idagi, George Nona and Sally Gabori.
 A full listing of artists and exhibitors is available in the Cairns Indigenous Art Fair catalogue for 2009.

 Musicians and dancers who took part in Cairns Indigenous Art Fair in 2009 were Christine Anu, King Kadu, Seaman Dan, Will Kepa, the Aurukun Dancers and Songmen, Ariw Poenipan, Kulkal Baba (Blooded Feather) and the Baiwa Dance Company.

 In 2015, proppaNOW mounted an exhibition, Dark + Disturbing: Gordon Hookey for proppaNOW.
 Dark + Disturbing is a curatorial project by artist Vernon Ah Kee.